 They make sure all grades engage and get to know each other.

-They learn to respect the different stages, contribute to confidence building, learn leadership skills, and encourage peaceful conflict resolution.
+Respect for the different stages contributes to confidence building, leadership skills, and encourages peaceful conflict resolution.

 They take field trips together to local museums, cultural centers, and the Biopark, which is our local zoo.
 All the kids look out for each other and their teacher ensures a full experience.
 Community is the priority and bullying at this school just doesn’t exist at his school.